PD OUTLIERS PREMIERE (EPISODE 1)

 In the conversation that follows we talk about:

 - How he handled the challenges of an early diagnosis

 - His evolution to being part of the Parkinson's community

 - The importance of being a PD athlete

 After you finish the interview, look below for follow-up links and notes on the topics we touch on upon.
-You can also use the podcast "show notes" to find or revisit specific parts of the interview.

 Positive feed back or constructive suggestions about the podcast are welcome in the comment section at the bottom of the page.